On Thursday November 7th, 2019 ECOO announced its winners of the prestigious Making IT Happen Award for 2019.

 Kim Gill – Waterloo Region District School Board

 Winners receive an exclusive Making IT Happen jacket, an award certificate, a lapel pin, a one-year ISTE membership, recognition within ISTE, and an invitation to the awards celebration at the ISTE conference.
-And best of all, they join the ranks of a very distinguished group of leaders around the world who continue to make great things happen every day!
+Best of all, they join the ranks of a very distinguished group of leaders around the world who continue to make great things happen every day!